btroo/node-bunyan/README.md

 **Note on log rotation**: Often you may be using external log rotation utilities like `logrotate` on Linux or `logadm` on SmartOS/Illumos.
-In those cases, unless your are ensuring "copy and truncate" semantics (via `copytruncate` with logrotate or `-c` with logadm) then the fd for your 'file' stream will change.
+In those cases, unless your are ensuring "copy and truncate" semantics (via `copytruncate` with logrotate or `-c` with logadm), then the fd for your 'file' stream will change.
 You can tell bunyan to reopen the file stream with code like this in your
 app: